Chavez Ravine

 Chavez Ravine, or Chávez Ravine, is a shallow canyon in Los Angeles, California.
 It sits in a large promontory of hills north of downtown Los Angeles, next to Major League Baseball's Dodger Stadium.
-Chavez Ravine was named for a 19th-century Los Angeles councilman who had originally purchased the land in the Elysian Park area.
+Chavez Ravine was named for a 19th-century Los Angeles councilmember who had originally purchased the land in the Elysian Park area.

 History

 1800s

-Chavez Ravine is named after 19th century Angelino politician Julián A. Chávez.
+Chavez Ravine is named after 19th century Angeleño politician Julián A. Chávez.